HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 - **dx-fcc-base-element:** This is a base class in the FCC framework that integrates BroadcastChannel for component communication and ensures no shadow DOM is used.
 It also handles cleanup of resources when components are disconnected.
 - **dx-search-input-scope:** This component is a well-structured LitElement-based component designed to manage and display a list of content sources for a search input.
 It fetches data from an external service, allows users to select a content source, and updates the search scope dynamically.
 It can be used as part of a larger search interface to provide filtering options based on available content sources.
 - **dx-search-output-pagination:** This component is a well-structured, flexible pagination component designed for search results.
 It supports multiple pagination types, including infinite scroll and numbered pagination, and is capable of handling different languages and locales.
 The use of debouncing for scroll events and clean separation of concerns makes it both efficient and maintainable.
-- **dx-search-tag-match:** This component is a robust and flexible solution for rendering and managing search-related tag matches.
-It listens for changes in the search result context and updates the UI accordingly.
-The component also provides a user-friendly way to clear tag matches, improving the overall search experience.
+- **dx-search-tag-match:** A component for displaying and managing search tags.
+It listens for changes in search results and updates the tags in real-time.
+Users can easily clear tags, enhancing the search experience.
-- **dx-search-input-button:** This is a search button component that integrates with the BroadcastChannel to trigger a search action when clicked.
-It supports properties for customization, including disabling the button and changing the button text.
-The component leverages debouncing to optimize search requests and provides a clean, reusable UI element for triggering search functionality in a web application.
+- **dx-search-input-button:** A customizable search button component that uses BroadcastChannel to trigger search actions on click.
+It supports properties to disable the button and change its text.
+Debouncing is used to optimize search requests, making it a reusable UI element for web applications.
-- **dx-search-input-type:** This component is a flexible and dynamic search input dropdown designed for selecting a document object type in a search interface.
-It fetches available searchable fields from a backend service, updates the selected document type, and communicates this change through the searchChannel to update search parameters.
-The component is built using LitElement, which ensures efficient rendering and reactivity.
+- **dx-search-input-type:** A dynamic dropdown component for selecting document types in a search interface.
+It fetches searchable fields from a backend service, updates the selected document type, and communicates changes via searchChannel to update search parameters.
+Built with LitElement for efficient rendering and reactivity.
-- **dx-search-output:** This component is a comprehensive search result display component that integrates with backend search services, handles various search states (loading, results, no results, error), and dynamically updates the UI based on search parameters.
-It's well-suited for applications that require real-time search capabilities, including pagination, filtering, and handling errors gracefully.
+- **dx-search-output:** A search result display component that integrates with backend search services.
+It manages various search states (loading, results, no results, error) and updates the UI dynamically based on search parameters.
+Ideal for applications needing real-time search with pagination, filtering, and error handling.

 ## Styling the search components